 Lynsey Lowe, Counsellor & Psychotherapist, Supervisor & Training

-Hello, I’m Lynsey.
-I’m an experienced counsellor & psychotherapist based in Nottingham, close to the city centre.
+Hello, welcome.
+Thank you for looking at my page...
+I’m an experienced therapist based in Nottingham, close to the city centre.

-We are in strange & challenging times....
-I am slowly starting to offer some face to face appointments but continuing some sessions via Zoom or telephone.
+We all face times when life feels too much... and at the moment that's a pretty universal feeling.
+I am able to offer face to face appointments but also continuing some sessions via Zoom or telephone.

 Adjustments as lockdown restrictions change